aceway/node-net-xxx/README.md

 use nodejs to implement a net node server, a net server unit.

 ## config: bind.json
+moniter: this net server unit listen on for moniter function

 inputter: this net server unit listen on for receiving data from

-outputter_listen: this net server unit listen on for sending data to, when client
+listen_outputter: this net server unit listen on for sending data to, when client
              connect to the port, this  net server unit will send data to it

-outputter_connect: this net server unit try to connect to another net server and
+connect_outputter: this net server unit try to connect to another net server and
              send data to it